-On 16 November 2021, amendments to the Cabinet of Ministers' Regulations No 312 "Procedures for the Supply of Energy Users and Sale of Heating Fuel During Declared Energy Crisis and in Case of Endangerment to the State" of 19 April 2011 were adopted.
-According to the amendments single transmission and storage system operator JSC "Conexus Baltic Grid" shall ensures that every year on March 1, the Inčukalns UGS contains the amount of working gas necessary to ensure the daily withdrawal capacity of the Incukalns UGS, in order to supply Latvia's energy users with natural gas, including during the energy crisis.
+On 23 August 2022, amendments to the Cabinet of Ministers' Regulations No 312 "Procedures for the Supply of Energy Users and Sale of Heating Fuel During Declared Energy Crisis and in Case of Endangerment to the State" of 19 April 2011 were adopted.
+According to the amendments, if the Cabinet of Ministers' decides to declare a national energy crisis in the field of natural gas supply and the natural gas trader cannot supply the protected users with natural gas, the supply of the protected users shall be carried out by the State JSC "Latvenergo".
+Single transmission and storage system operator JSC "Conexus Baltic Grid" shall ensures that every year on March 1, the Incukalns UGS contains the amount of working gas necessary to ensure the daily withdrawal capacity of the Incukalns UGS, in order to supply Latvia's energy users with natural gas, including during the energy crisis.
 The unified natural gas transmission and storage system operator shall reconciliate with the Ministry of Economics and the Regulator the model of the fulfillment of the said obligation and the amount of working gas stored in the Incukalns UGS.
-In 2021 auction procedure was used, and 2,35 TWh of natural gas was stored to fulfil the said obligation.